Municipal Sample Bylaws

-Refer to the Handbook for Municipal Bylaw Processes (coming soon) to learn more about creating and amending bylaws.
+Refer to the Municipal Bylaw Processes Guidebook to learn more about creating and amending bylaws.

 Where do I learn more about a municipality’s bylaw?

-Contact the municipality or visit their webpage to see the bylaws a municipality has passed.
+Contact the municipality or visit their website to see the bylaws a municipality has passed.
 View the Municipal Directory for municipal contact information.

 What bylaws must municipalities have?